acypher/CinecitePythagora/WHY_BACKEND.md

 ## Conclusion

-**The backend server is not optional—it's fundamental to StreamRateHub's core functionality.** Without it, the application simply cannot work.
+**The backend server is not optional—it's fundamental to CineCite's core functionality.** Without it, the application simply cannot work.
 The backend provides:

 1. ✅ **Scraping capability** (impossible from browser)
 2. ✅ **Rate limiting** (prevents IP bans)